-Kitchen cabinets in typical 1940s kitchens
+Kitchen cabinets in typical 1930s and 1940s kitchens

 Our Easy Cabinet had a separate, matching shelved cupboard, butting onto it on the right which is not shown in the photo*.
 It was the same height as the Easy Cabinet and including a tall, narrow slot for an ironing board.
 All sorts of things were poked inside it, including brooms and the electric iron.
 There was a space for everything.